Mapping properties of the heat operator on edge manifolds: Introduction and statement of the main results

+For a Riemannian manifold $(M,g)$ with a complete edge metric, we replace ${}^{ie}\Lambda^p M$ by ${}^{e}\Lambda^p M$ in Definition \ref{defn:norms}; the distance $d(q,q')$ with respect to a complete edge metric $g$ is uniformly equivalent to

-In the case of incomplete edge metrics it also makes sense to restrict the Banach space of continuous functions to those which are fibrewise constant at $x=0$.
-This is precisely the space of continuous functions $\mathscr{C}^0_e(M,g)$ with respect to the topology on $M$ induced by the Riemannian metric $g$.
-The corresponding space of continuous $k$-times edge-differentiable functions shall be denoted by $\mathscr{C}^k_e(M,g)$, with
+For an incomplete edge space $(M,g)$ we may also consider the Banach space of continuous sections $\mathscr{C}_e^0(M,{}^{ie}\Lambda^p M)$ which are fibrewise constant at $x=0$.
+This is precisely the space of continuous sections with respect to the topology on $M$ induced by the Riemannian metric $g$.
+The corresponding space of continuous $k$-times edge-differentiable sections shall be denoted by $\mathscr{C}^k_e(M,{}^{ie}\Lambda^p M)$, with